MMuyideen/azure-linux-vm-terraform/README.md

 - If `terraform init` fails because the backend settings are missing, edit `backend.tf` and populate `resource_group_name`, `storage_account_name`, and `container_name` with the values created by `script/deploy.sh`.
 - If the custom script extension fails on the VM, check the VM extension status in the Azure portal and review the extension logs under `/var/log/azure` on the VM.

-## Tips / Next steps

-- Switch to SSH public-key authentication for the VM (`azurerm_linux_virtual_machine` supports `admin_ssh_key`).
-- Consider parameterizing image SKU and size to make the module reusable.
-- Add automated tests or a small CI job to run `terraform validate` and `terraform fmt`.

 ## License